 Today Kathy operates the restaurant with her daughter Barbara Johnstadt (also a trained nurse), who tragically lost her husband a year after her mother was widowed.
 Though slowed a bit by the ravages of time, Kathy remains the genial and energetic hostess she’s always been.
 When she’s not on the register, she’s delivering radiant smiles and trays of deliciousness to her eager guests.
 On Sundays you might also find Kathy’s sons helping out in the kitchen.
 It’s obvious from the friendly, familial banter between them that the family which cooks together stays together.

 Perhaps the most popular item on the menu are Burger Boy’s green chile cheeseburgers which savvy citizens drive for miles to eat.
 These are some of the best in the Land of Enchantment, ergo the universe.
-It’s so good it made the New Mexico Green Chile Cheeseburger Trail, one of 48 select burgers on that list.
+It’s so good it made the New Mexico Green Chile Cheeseburger Trail in 2009, one of 48 select burgers on that list.

-Unlike the uniform in size and sawdust in texture hockey pucks lamp-heated into desiccation by the fast-food franchises, these burgers are absolutely fresh and delicious.
+6 September 2015: Unlike the uniform in size and sawdust in texture hockey pucks lamp-heated into desiccation by the fast-food franchises, Burger Boy’s burgers are absolutely fresh and delicious.
 The patties are thick and juicy, grilled to just a whisper above medium.
 The patties are hand-formed from beef ground daily.
 Your best bet is a double-meal burger with all the fixings as all the flavors and condiments achieve such a happy harmony.
 The Hatch green chile is of mild piquancy, but makes up for lack of bite with a nice roasted flavor.
-Melted cheese drapes over the meat which extends beyond the boundaries of its sesame seed bun host.
+Molten melted cheese drapes over the meat which extends beyond the boundaries of its sesame seed bun host.